 The National Immunisation Program Schedule recommends that the first hepatitis B vaccination is given at birth.
 Three further doses are then administered at 2, 4, and 6 months of age.
 These are given in combination with other routine immunisations, so that no additional jabs are required.
 Immunity from hepatitis B vaccination is long lasting.

-Vaccination is also recommended for adults who are at increased risk of hepatitis B infection and those at increased risk of severe disease.
+Vaccination is also recommended for adults who are at increased risk of hepatitis B infection and those at increased risk of severe disease, including:

-- inmates and staff of correctional facilities;
+- inmates and staff of correctional facilities who are not immune;

 - people at risk of contracting the disease through sex with an infected person;

 - travellers to countries where there are intermediate or high rates of hepatitis B infection.